 BREAKstatement.
 The current iteration of the loop can be abandoned and the next iteration of the loop started by using the

 The name of the counter variable.
-The variable name must being with an at sign (
+The variable name must begin with an at sign (

 @), dollar sign (

 :).
 The variable need not be previously declared; the

 FORstatement acts as a variable declaration if needed.
 This variable will receive an integer value that changes with each iteration of the loop.

 - first-number: integer